gitlabhq/omnibus-gitlab/doc/update/index.md

 **Deploy node**

 - Create an empty file at `/etc/gitlab/skip-auto-reconfigure`.
-During software installation only, this will prevent the upgrade from running `gitlab-ctl reconfigure` and restarting GitLab before database migrations have been applied.
+This prevents upgrades from running `gitlab-ctl reconfigure`, which by default automatically stops GitLab, runs all database migrations, and restarts GitLab.

   ```shell
   sudo touch /etc/gitlab/skip-auto-reconfigure